By Lambert Strether of Corrente.

 Perhaps the most invidious – and most dishonest – part of such agreements concerns investor protection.
 Of course, investors have to be protected against the risk that rogue governments will seize their property.
 But that is not what these provisions are about.
-There have been very few expropriations in recent decades, and from the Multilateral Investment Guarantee Agency, a World Bank affiliate (the US and other governments provide similar insurance).
+There have been very few expropriations in recent decades, and investors who want to protect themselves can buy insurance from the Multilateral Investment Guarantee Agency, a World Bank affiliate (the US and other governments provide similar insurance).
 Nonetheless, the US is demanding such provisions in the TPP, even though many of its “partners” have property protections and judicial systems that are as good as its own.

 So, “overrule national regulations” and consequent “surrender of state sovereignty to corporations” based on the noxious “lost profits” doctrine is what ISDS is all about.
 So how did the Atlanta negotiators address these issues?
 Here’s what the USTR says:

 The chapter also provides for neutral [snort] and transparent international arbitration of investment disputes, with strong safeguards to prevent abusive and frivolous claims and ensure the right of governments to regulate in the public interest, including on health, safety, and environmental protection.
 The procedural safeguards include: transparent arbitral proceedings, amicus curiae submissions, non-disputing Party submissions; expedited review of frivolous claims and possible award of attorneys’ fees; review procedure for an interim award; binding joint interpretations by TPP Parties; time limits on bringing a claim; and rules to prevent a claimant pursuing the same claim in parallel proceedings.